 Do you want to know God?

 The great thing about wanting to know God is that He wanted to know you first.
-God wants to have what is often called a personal relationship with you.
-We too easily view God as distant and impersonal.
-The truth is that God takes great attention to us and even in the little things of our lives.
+God wants to have, what is often called, a personal relationship with you.
+We often think of God as distant and impersonal.
+The truth is that God gives great attention to us and even to the little things of our lives.
 Having a personal relationship with God means that we can turn to God for anything, and he promises to always provide and care for us.
 This is just scratching the surface of what it means, but it is a good place to start.

-If you want to have this relationship with God and know that you have been forgive for all of your sins you can do so right now.
+If you want to have this relationship with God and know that you have been forgiven for all of your sins you can do so right now.
 Pray and tell God that you don’t trust anything you have done to make you look any better to him, but acknowledge that you are guilty and that you need his forgiveness.
-Tell God that you want to be forgiven of all your sins, and that you believe trust Jesus Christ has paid for all of your sin.
+Tell God that you want to be forgiven of all your sins and that you trust Jesus Christ has paid for all of your sins.
 If you do this God will declare you righteous since you have basically traded places with Jesus Christ.
 You will have the holiness of Christ in God’s eyes.
-There is then nothing to prevent you from having a relationship with God, and enjoying the wonderful benefits of it.
+There is then nothing to prevent you from having a relationship with God and enjoying the wonderful benefits of it.

 Need someone to talk to?

 Would you like to learn more about how you can have a relationship with God?
 We would love to help!
 If you would like to meet with someone in person to discuss this more you can tell us here or call us.
 We would feel privileged to answer your questions, or talk to you about this vital subject.